BeeChains/bmindful/README.md

  - It is unconditional love, total acceptance at the root level of sensation that allows one to Awaken to What Is.
  - The more that we think, the further we are moving away from the SOURCE of thought.
  - A thought directed within initiates one into the Still Presence of SOURCE.
+ - At the center, one can see the infinite.

 ## Learn More about Handshake (HNS) Top Level Domains